Thirdpresence-Open/thirdpresence-ad-sdk-ios/README.md

 ## Thirdpresence AdS DK integration

-There are two options to integrate the SDK:
+There are two different ways to integrate the SDK with your app:

 1. Direct Integration
-2. Mediation with existing SDK (e.g. MoPub)

-Available mediation adapters:

-- MoPub interstitial
-- MoPub rewarded video
-- Admob interstitial
+2. Plugin for Mopub or Admob mediation (rewarded video not yet available from Admob)

+In all cases, you will need to download the appropriate SDK/plugin, add it to your app project and compile a new version of the app.

 ### Adding library dependencies